Table of Contents

 - Keep users on the π-platform.
 Avoid external links to other platforms or websites.
 Although the algorithm removed this “default” penalty and made it dynamic based on domain reputation, there are still penalties.
 For example…Substack/YouTube?
 Heavy penalty.
 News sites?
 Medium penalty.
 Links to X.com itself?
 Neutral.

-- Stay in your SimCluster (Niche).
+- Content consistency.
+Stay in your SimCluster (Niche).
 This filter calculates your “Vector Distance” from your niche.
 If you are a “Crypto Account” and you tweet about “Politics,” your distance score spikes.
 High distance = The algorithm assumes your followers don’t care.

 - Quality (professional) content above (low) Quantity content.